TJTesla/GfosInnovationsaward/README.md

 - **CSS**
   - index ✅
   - Registration, Login, Change password, superUser ✅
-  - Offer Lists + Detail Offer + Create Offer
+  - Offer Lists + Detail Offer + Create Offer ✅
-  - Application Form + Application Lists + Show Application
+  - Application Form + Application Lists + Show Application ✅
-  - Profile site of user
+  - Profile site of user ✅

 ## What we have to add

 - **Change status of applications:**
-  - Change status from employee side
+  - Change status from employee side ✅
        - Bottom of application
        - Select one of options (accept, decline, in process)
-  - See status from applicant side
+  - See status from applicant side ✅
        - Show List of Applications and results in profile
        - Write E-Mail to user with result
-- Save draft of application / offer
+- Save draft of application / offer ✅
   - TODO: How presented
-- Additional filter for *applied offers*, *not applied offers* or *favorites*
+- Additional filter for *applied offers*, *not applied offers* or *favorites* ✅
 - Birthday of Applicant: ✅
   - Add in registration form ✅
   - Validation ✅
   - Add in database and bean file ✅

+## Problems that need to be fixed
+- Title of an offer needs more storage capacity
+- It must be possible to edit offer drafts (completely missing)
+- Should the superuser be able to log out?